Concentration and fluctuations of sine-Gordon measure around topological multi-soliton manifold

 In this subsection, we study the geometry of the multi-soliton manifold $\M^{\eps, \ge d}_k$, its tangent and normal spaces, and a related disintegration formula.

-\begin{remark}\rm Notice that the multi-soliton manifold $\M_k^\eps$ and the collision manifold $\M_k^{\eps, <d}$, defined in \eqref{MAN00} and \eqref{MAN0}, are topological manifolds but fail to be differentiable manifolds for $k\ge 3$ due to the presence of collision strata.

-For example, when $k=3$, the parameter space $\{\xi_1\le \xi_2 \le \xi_3\}$ has two codimension-one faces, given by $\xi_1 =\xi_2$ and $\xi_2=\xi_3$.
-Each point on these faces admits a neighborhood that is locally diffeomorphic to $\R_{+} \times \R^2$.
-However, there is also an edge corresponding to $\xi_1=\xi_2=\xi_3$ and each point on this edge has a neighborhood that is locally diffeomorphic to $\R^2_{+} \times \R$.
-Since $\R^2_{+}$ is the quadrant with a corner, which is homeomorphic but not diffeomorphic to the half-plane, $\M_k$ and $\M_k^{\eps,<d}$ fail to be a differentiable manifold (or a differentiable manifold with boundary), although they are topological manifolds with boundaries.
-For $k>3$, the geometry is more complicated, as $\M_k^\eps$ and $\M_k^{\eps, <d}$ decompose into strata of different codimensions.
-In particular, understanding the structure of the collision manifold is of independent interest from a geometric perspective.

-Therefore, in order to carry out Riemannian geometric considerations such as defining tangent and normal vectors, we restrict our analysis to the smooth non-collision manifold $\M_k^{\eps, \ge d}$ by removing the collision region $\min_{i \neq j}|\xi_i-\xi_j|<d$.
+When $k>1$, at the collisions, $\M^{\eps}_k$ will have singularities and thus lose the smooth manifold structure.
+We postpone this discussion to the end of this section (see Remark~\ref{REM:strata} and the discussion above).
+Therefore, in order to carry out Riemannian geometric considerations such as defining tangent and normal vectors, we restrict our analysis to the smooth non-collision manifold $\M_k^{\eps, \ge d}$ by removing the collision region.